kbase/auth2/design/anonymousTokens.md

   * The UI should show that the user is in anonymous mode, their transient username, and allow them to log in normally.
 * Downloads
-  * All the requirements for the Narrative above are also requirements here.
+  * All the requirements for the Narrative above are also requirements here, except that the Narrative would now pass ATs on to the NJS and Staging service.
   * Note that DLs are significantly more work but are orthogonal to the Narrative work.
   * JSON DLs should work as is as long as the front end does not pass the AT to DIE.
   * Other downloads
-    * The NJS would need to understand anonymous tokens (to allow for job tracking purposes) and have the ability to start jobs without a token.
+    * The NJS would need to understand ATs (to allow for job tracking purposes) and have the ability to start jobs with an AT.
-      * The NJS or catalog could have a list of apps that may be started without a token - these would presumably be DL apps only.
+      * The NJS or catalog could have a list of apps that may be started with an AT - these would presumably be DL apps only.
-    * The SDK would have to support starting apps without a token.
+    * DL apps would have to support running with an AT.
+      * Non staging service DL apps would have to be retired, as Shock does not allow saving anonymous data -OR -
-    * DL apps would have to support running without a token.
+      * Non-staging service DL apps would have to have a service token with which they could create Shock nodes and make them public for anonymous download.
-      * For non-staging service apps, the Shock node created by the app would need to be set public for anonymous users.
+      * Staging service DL apps would have to run with an AT and place anonymous data in the correct area.
     * The DIE should work normally for non-staging area DLs as long as the front end does not pass the AT to DIE.
     * Alternatively, non-staging area DLs could be deprecated and removed.